glacier-modding/glaciermodding.org/docs/modding/suitmodding/addingblobs.md

 I'll also be mentioning a potential issue that arises when you're trying to
 - add parts to your suit that don't come from a reward suit chunk (chunk0) which will have to be solved in the manifest.

->First up, let's try changing just the image in the menu with your custom image.
-These are called **"blobs"**

 :::note Documentation
-If you haven’t reviewed SMF’s manifest resources (found under SMF’s developer mode book icon), consider skimming these.
-Familiarizing yourself can help when starting modding.
-I also made a little tutorial on adding parts with screenshots (but it's very rough to read).
-Use it in combination with the previous article.
+If you haven’t reviewed SMF’s documentation resources (the book icon on the left when you enable developer mode in SMF), consider skimming these then return here.
+I also made a little tutorial on adding parts with screenshots.
+Use it in combination with the previous article (because the code is unreadable).
 Here’s another excellent resource worth bookmarking for later:

 - [Hitman Resources Documentation](https://hitman-resources.netlify.app/documentation) - An advanced look at WOA’s engine systems.
 - [Adding Suit Parts guide](https://www.nexusmods.com/hitman3/articles/63) - A guide on adding parts with screenshots.
 :::

+>First up, let's try changing just the image in the menu with your custom image.
+These are called **"blobs"**

 ---